nixcloud/fixPath/README.md

 ### .fixPath v1

+The motivation of the `.fixPath` section is to have a place with the original dll names in case the user needs to revert.

 This `.fixPath` section contains:
 * a `version field` [u32], `fixPathSize` [u32], empty spacer [u64]
 * `idataNameTable_size` [u32]